Skip to main content

 • see if you need translation or other support

-• give you some advice on your options
+• give you advice on your options

 • tell you how and when they can help you

-• make sure you understand their advice and any support they give
+• make sure you understand their advice

 For example, you could ask for an interpreter or to get information in a language or format you can understand.